evanparizot/website-backend/README.md

 ## Overview
 This is the source code for the backend of [evanparizot.com](https://evanparizot.com).
+Frontend code can be found [here](https://github.com/evanparizot/website).
 This project isn't in use yet, but will serve as the BFF for evanparizot.com.
 This repository is a split into two different portions: infrastructure and code.

 #### Infrastructure
 All components are hosted in AWS with a simple API Gateway backed by a lambda function.
 All infrastructure is maintained via IAC using AWS' CDK to build, test and deploy.
 All code can be found under the [cdk](/cdk) folder.
 Code is deployed through